Total-Coverage Ultra-Fast Response to Binary Mergers Observatory

 IA-FORTH is a partner of the Total-Coverage Ultra-Fast Response to Binary Mergers Observatory (TURBO).

-The project, which commences in 2022, is led by Prof. Patrick Kelly (Univ. of Minnesota) and it will develop two state of the art robotic telescope facilities at Magdalena Ridge Observatory, New Mexico (USA) and at Skinakas Observatory (Greece) a common research infrastructure of the Univ. of Crete and FORTH.
+The project, which commences in 2022, is funded by NSF (Award: 2117236) and led by Prof. Patrick Kelly (Univ. of Minnesota).
+It will develop two state of the art robotic telescope facilities at Magdalena Ridge Observatory, New Mexico (USA) and at Skinakas Observatory (Greece) a common research infrastructure of the Univ. of Crete and FORTH.
 At each site, TURBO will consist of large-format CMOS detectors mounted on sixteen 0.25-meter diameter optical tube assemblies.
-Within two seconds of a trigger alert, TURBO will start to obtain continuous, multi-band imaging of over ~150 square degrees.
+Within two seconds of a trigger alert, TURBO will start to obtain continuous, multi-band imaging of over ~120 square degrees.

 By searching more quickly than existing facilities, the telescopes will identify new, brightening sources on the sky and obtain early data.
 The project will also monitor nearby galaxies for very young supernovae.
 Students from the University of Minnesota and New Mexico and Univ. of Crete as well as the citizen scientists will participate.